cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

-If you used Starport, it has already created queries for you, for instance queries to get one stored game or a list of them.
+If you used Starport, it has already created queries for you, such as queries to get one stored game, or a list of them.
 However, you still don't have a way to check whether a move will work.
 It would be wasteful to send a transaction with an invalid move.
 It is better to catch such a mistake before submitting a transaction.
-Let's remedy that.
+Let's fix that.
 You are going to create a query that informs whether a move can be played.

-Here again Starport can help you with the simple command:
+Again, Starport can help you here with a simple command:

 ```sh
 $ starport scaffold query canPlayMove idValue player fromX:uint fromY:uint toX:uint toY:uint --module checkers --response possible:bool